-- Step 2.
-Extra gates termed splitter gates are inserted to break any direct connection between barrier gates.
+Step 2) Extra gates termed splitter gates are inserted to break any direct connection between barrier gates.
 Splitter gates are through gates that implement buffer functions.
-Splitter gates are required so that the initial token marking rules and feedback insertion rules can result in a live and safe MG.
-In Figure 5c, through gate u7 is a splitter gate inserted between barrier gates u5 and u6. - Step 3.
-The network is traversed, and any signals that are part of a directed circuit C where $m_0(C)=1$ are marked as safe signals.
-At this point, only output signals from barrier gates are marked with initial tokens, so a signal is safe iff it is in a directed circuit that contains a single barrier gate.
+Splitter gates are required so that the application of initial token marking rules and feedback insertion rules result in a live and safe MG.
+In Fig. 5(c), through gate u7 is a splitter gate inserted between barrier gates u5 and u6.

+Step 3) The network is traversed, and any signals that are part of a directed circuit C, where $m_0(C)=1$, are marked as safe signals.
+At this point, only output signals from barrier gates are marked with initial tokens, so a signal is safe if and only if it is in a directed circuit that contains a single barrier gate.
 It is important to understand that each fanout from an output counts as a separate signal for safety checking.
-If all signals are safe, then the transformation process is finished, and the PL netlist is live and safe. - Step 4.
-Single rail signals called feedbacks are now added to make the remaining signals safe.
-A feedback signal is added from the output of a source gate to the input of a destination gate to form a directed circuit C with $m_0(C)=1$ .
+If all signals are safe, then the transformation process is finished, and the PL netlist is live and safe.

+Step 4) Single rail signals called feedbacks are now added to make the remaining signals safe.
+A feedback signal is added from the output of a source gate to the input of a destination gate to form a directed circuit C with $m_0(C) = 1$.
 Any initially unsafe signals contained in this directed circuit are now safe.
 Any signals made safe by the addition of the feedback are covered by that feedback.
 The directed circuit cannot include a barrier gate unless the barrier gate is either the source or destination of the feedback.
-Figure 6 summarizes the rules for feedback insertion and initial token marking.
-A feedback originating from a through gate and terminating on a through gate has an initial token (this marking supplies the token in the directed circuit since the non-feedback output of a through gate does not have an initial token, see figure 6a).
-A feedback originating from a through gate and terminating on a barrier gate does not have a token (the initial token on the directed circuit is provided by the barrier gate, see Figure 6b).
-Any feedbacks originating from barrier gates have initial tokens (i.e. all signals originating from barrier gates have initial tokens, see Figure 6c).
-A feedback cannot both originate from a barrier gate and also terminate on a barrier gate (the directed circuit formed would be unsafe as it would have an initial token count > 1, see Figure 6d).
-Figure 6e shows how this problem is solved by splitter gate insertion to break barrier-to-barrier gate paths.
+Fig. 6 summarizes the rules for feedback insertion and initial token marking.
+A feedback originating from a through gate and terminating on a through gate has an initial token [this marking supplies the token in the directed circuit since the nonfeedback output of a through gate does not have an initial token, see Fig. 6(a)].
+A feedback originating from a through gate and terminating on a barrier gate does not have a token [the initial token on the directed circuit is provided by the barrier gate, see Fig. 6(b)].
+Any feedbacks originating from barrier gates have initial tokens [i.e., all signals originating from barrier gates have initial tokens, see Fig. 6(c)].
+A feedback cannot both originate from a barrier gate and also terminate on a barrier gate (the directed circuit formed would be unsafe as it would have an initial token count >1, see Fig. 6(d)].
+Fig. 6(e) shows how this problem is solved by splitter gate insertion to break barrier-to-barrier gate paths.